The Rise of Phoenixes 凰权·弈天下 has released stills of the cast, and character descriptions have been translated below (updated 25/04/18).

 Hai Yitian as Ning Chuan, crown prince of the Tiansheng Kingdom.
 He was pretty useless in the original novel – fingers crossed Ning Chuan is smarter in the drama.

-Xu Hao as Princess Shaoning, beloved daughter of the emperor.
-She despises Ning Yi for bringing down Ning Chuan, her only biological brother.
+Xu Hao as Princess Shaoning, the emperor’s beloved daughter.
+Reckless and spoilt, she despises Ning Yi for bringing down Ning Chuan, her only biological brother.
+In the novel, she had unrequited affections for Wei Zhi (the cross-dressing Feng Zhiwei).

 Wang Ce as Gu Yan, Gu Nanyi’s biological father.
 Originally the second-in-command, he betrays his organisation and joins the Tiansheng Kingdom as head of the royal guards.